csmasterway/csmasterway.github.io/_posts/2023-02-15-block chain-cryptography hash knowledge.md

   If hash(x) is known, but x can not be derived from hash(x) because Hash(x) doesn't reveal any information about x.
 In other words, we can only derive x by brute-force.
 For example, hash each value in the entire fetch space.

 These  characteristics can be used to implement digital commitment or digital equivalent of a sealed envelope.
 But the hiding is conditional on the value space being large enough and every value equally distributed throughout the entire fetch space.
-Usually, if the input data is not qualified the condition, we can add a random nonce, then hash them together, such as 'Hash(X||nonce)'.
+Usually, if the input data is not qualified the condition, we can add a random nonce, then hash them together, such as `Hash(X||nonce)`.

 + Puzzle friendly